-.01 All requests for letter rulings will be controlled by the Technical Services staff of the Associate Chief Counsel (Procedure and Administration) (CC:PA:T).
-That office will examine the incoming documents for completeness, process the user fee, and forward the file to the appropriate Associate Chief Counsel's office or, for letter ruling requests under the jurisdiction of the Associate Chief Counsel (Procedure and Administration) or the Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities), to the appropriate Assistant Chief Counsel.
-The Associate Chief Counsel's office or the Assistant Chief Counsel's office, as appropriate, will assign the letter ruling request to one of its branches.

-.02 Within 21 calendar days after a letter ruling request has been received in the branch having jurisdiction, a representative of the branch will discuss the procedural issues in the letter ruling request with the taxpayer or, if the request includes a properly executed power of attorney, with the authorized representative unless the power of attorney provides otherwise.
+- .01 All requests for letter rulings will be controlled by the Technical Services staff of the Associate Chief Counsel (Procedure and Administration) (CC:PA:T).
+That office will examine the incoming documents for completeness, process the user fee, and forward the file to the appropriate Associate Chief Counsel's office for assignment. - .02 Within 21 calendar days after a letter ruling request has been received in the branch having jurisdiction, a representative of the branch will discuss the procedural issues in the letter ruling request with the taxpayer or, if the request includes a properly executed power of attorney, with the authorized representative unless the power of attorney provides otherwise.
 If the case is complex or a number of issues are involved, it may not be possible for the branch representative to discuss the substantive issues during this initial contact.
-However, when possible, for each issue within the branch's jurisdiction, the branch representative will tell the taxpayer-

-(1) whether the branch representative will recommend that the Service rule as the taxpayer requested, rule adversely on the matter, or not rule;

-(2) whether the taxpayer should submit additional information to enable the Service to rule on the matter; or

-(3) whether, because of the nature of the transaction or the issue presented, a tentative conclusion on the issue cannot be reached.
+When possible, for each issue within the branch's jurisdiction, the branch representative will tell the taxpayer- - (1) whether the branch representative will recommend that the Service rule as the taxpayer requested, rule adversely on the matter, or not rule; - (2) whether the taxpayer should submit additional information to enable the Service to rule on the matter; or - (3) whether, because of the nature of the transaction or the issue presented, a tentative conclusion on the issue cannot be reached.

-Except for cases involving a request for change in accounting method or accounting period, the 21 calendar day procedure applies to: all matters within the jurisdiction of the Associate Chief Counsel (Corporate), the Associate Chief Counsel (Income Tax & Accounting), the Associate Chief Counsel (International), the Associate Chief Counsel (Passthroughs & Special Industries), the Associate Chief Counsel (Procedure and Administration), and the Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities); and all matters within the jurisdiction of the Associate Chief Counsel (Financial Institutions & Products), except cases concerning insurance issues requiring actuarial computations.
+Except for cases involving a request for change in accounting method or accounting period, the 21 calendar day procedure applies to: all matters within the jurisdiction of the Associate Chief Counsel (Corporate), the Associate Chief Counsel (Income Tax and Accounting), the Associate Chief Counsel (International), the Associate Chief Counsel (Procedure and Administration), and the Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities); and all matters within the jurisdiction of the Associate Chief Counsel (Financial Institutions and Products), except cases concerning insurance issues requiring actuarial computations.